gfaline/gfaline.github.io/work.md

 ### Nirrin Analytics, Spring 2019 - Now
 <img src="images/nirrin.png" alt="Nirrin Analytics" width="100"/>
 <details>
  I work at a startup called Nirrin Analytics striving to improve research and production of protein based drugs through real time analytics of bioreactor contents using NIR lasers and advanced modeling.
 I design, implement, review, and debug software solutions and modeling.
 In this past year, I have independently developed and currently maintain a significant portion of our codebase.
 Since Nirrin is a small company, I have worked on security, networks, databases, APIs and overall infrastructure.
 It has been a very rewarding experience to learn and build on multiple aspects of a product.
+Some of the work I do:

+ *    Designed and Built a network architecture with OpenOPC
+ *    Started and run team sprints and keep track of progress of team members
+ *    Reworked the system to send patches to test devices with partners and implemented security features therein
+ *    Uploading data securely, changing data format for easier consumption, and allowing for outside data to be added to the system
+ *    Redesigned the routing system for modularity and clarity
+ *    Designed, built, and maintain a restful API
+ *    Upgraded system to run production server and moved storage and operations to external storage
+ *    Reworking database for clarity and better storage
+ *    Improving data modeling and modularity
+ *    Detect and eliminate slowdowns in the codebase
+ *    Debug for database, API, GUI, networking, modeling, and any other software issues
+ *    Write documentation

 </details>